Lupin3000/Raspberry-PI-Tutorials/Goodies/BashMonitorMode/readme.md

 # Bash Monitor Mode

-With a small Bash script, you can save time to set your Wi-Fi interfaces into Monitor Mode.
+With a small Bash script you can save some time, to set your Wi-Fi interfaces into Monitor Mode.

 ## Objective